 Instruction is provided in music, art, physical education, and library by specially trained and certified instructors in those subject areas.
 All students have Art, Music, and Library one time per cycle and Physical Education two times per 6-day cycle.
-Additionally, each student, in grades 1 through 5, will participate in Innovation Time one time per cycle.
-In lieu of Innovation Time, Kindergarten students will have a third session of Physical Education.
+Additionally, each student, in grades 1 through 5, will participate in a design thinking experience one time per cycle called iDesign.
+In lieu of Innovation Time (iDesign), Kindergarten students will have an additional physical education class.